 But, what about the concept of the recent past.
 When does the recent past transition from “now“?
 The concept of “now” lays on a razor edge.
 Some say that “now” is actually in the past.
 Carlin sure thinks so!
 Indeed, your brain perceives “now” at an 80 millisecond delay.
 But, some think that we have a little more leeway, more like three seconds in which “now” is “right now“.

 So, we’ve got about three seconds to experience something before it becomes memories.
 But, how do we maximize these experiences before they become relegated to “the past.”
 After doing some research, I found that each separate group of “three seconds” are not collected equally.
 In order to maximize our “time”, we need to actually be engaged in our activities.
 These “three seconds” intervals feel longer if we actually have memories stored in them.

-Think of the last time your were stuck in a traffic jam.
+Think of the last time you were stuck in a traffic jam.
 You can recall that you were inconvenienced, maybe uncomfortable, but you probably don’t remember much more than that.
 You can recall that you were stuck in traffic for a certain amount of time, but recalling every moment of that experience is probably difficult.
-The reason is because you probably weren’t “in the zone”.
+The reason is that you probably weren’t “in the zone”.
 Your “flow” was not achieved.

 So, what is “flow?”
 Our good friend, Mihaly Csikszentmihalyi has the answer!